Overview

 The Galápagos have never been part of the South American continent, but they are affected by the same geologic forces.

-The Nazca tectonic plate moves at the speedy rate of 6 to 8 cm per year and play an important role in the growing of the islands of the volcanic hotspot of the Galápagos archipelago.
-Under water volcanoes form through cracks in the plate and grow until they reach the ocean surface.
-As the tectonic plate keeps shifting, new cracks appear, forming new volcanoes, creating in time a chain of volcanic islands.
-The oldest island of the Galápagos can be found on the east of the archipelago, while the youngest is on the west, with younger volcanoes lieing further east still, not having yet reached the ocean surface and formed islands.
+The Nazca tectonic plate moves at the speed of 6 to 8 cm per year and plays an important role in the growth of the islands in the volcanic hotspot of the Galápagos archipelago.
+Underwater volcanoes form through cracks in the plate and grow until they reach the ocean surface.
+As the tectonic plate keeps shifting, new cracks appear, forming new volcanoes and creating, in time, a chain of volcanic islands.
+The oldest island of the Galápagos can be found on the east of the archipelago, while the youngest is on the west, with younger volcanoes lying further east still, not having yet reached the ocean surface and formed islands.

 Galápagos Volcanoes